 “But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 But ye, brethren, are not in darkness, that that day should overtake you as a thief.
 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ.”
 (1 Thes.
 5:1-4, 9)

-The context of the verses above is clearly “… the day of the Lord,” and Paul the apostle goes on to say, “… God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ.”
+The context of the verses above is clearly “… the day of the Lord,” and Paul, the apostle, goes on to say, “… God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ.”
 One should note that the “us” is aimed at a Christian, or a child of God, or the Church, or body of believers.
 Does that cover all the bases?
 Having stated the obvious, also be aware that one could take this verse to simply mean if one accepts Jesus as his/her personal Savior, then that individual is sealed and, therefore, not appointed to wrath or Hell.
 True!
-But also true would be that the believer will not be present when the wrath of God is poured out upon the inhabitants of the world during what the Bible calls the Tribulation Period or the Time of Jacob’s Trouble (who’s trouble?
-Jacob’s not the Church’s!) or Daniel’s 70th week.
+But, also true would be that the believer will not be present when the wrath of God is poured out upon the inhabitants of the world during what the Bible calls the Tribulation Period or the Time of Jacob’s Trouble (who’s trouble?
+Jacob’s–not the Church’s!) or Daniel’s 70th week.
 All three terms are synonymous with this time period.
 These events are covered, in detail, in the book of Revelation.
 For instance, Revelation 12:12 says, “… for the devil is come down unto you, having great wrath, because he knoweth that he hath but a short time.”
-Again, in chapter 15:1, “…seven last plagues; for in them is the wrath of God.”
+Again, in Chapter 15:1, “…seven last plagues; for in them is the wrath of God.”
 So, if God’s wrath is to be poured out at this time, and the body of believers is not appointed to wrath, then one should be able to conclude that the Church will not be present during this awful portion of history yet to happen.
 Strange “coincidence” has the Apostle Paul say something very similar in Romans 5:9, “… we shall be saved from wrath through him.”
-Now the typology.